-For 2022-2023, our Collective Worship programme is being delivered both as a live event and, in order to have whole-school acts of collective worship, we will also have li=vestreamed events via Zoom.
-In the event of further restrictions being required where we need to restrict mixing between year groups and when large gatherings are not recommended for public health reasons, we will revert to virtual acts of worship - either through recorded or 'live-streamed' acts of Collective Worship.
+Our Collective Worship programme is being delivered both as a live event and, in order to have whole-school acts of collective worship, we will also have live-streamed events via Zoom.
 The provision during the week is as follows:

-- Weekly Whole-school or Key Stage Worship (Tuesdays) led by members of the Senior Leadership Team - Year Group Worship two out of three weeks - House Group Worship one out of three weeks - On non assembly days, collective acts of worship are led by tutors and/or students and include the school prayer, the Lord's Prayer and/or a Thought for the Day - Staff Briefings and SLT meetings begin with a short reflection and/or prayer.
+- Weekly Whole-school or Key Stage Worship (Tuesdays) led by members of the Senior Leadership Team and/or local clergy. - Year Group Worship two out of three weeks. - House Group Worship one out of three weeks. - On non assembly days, collective acts of worship are led by tutors and/or students and include the school prayer, the Lord's Prayer and/or a Thought for the Day - Staff Community Time and SLT meetings begin with a short reflection and/or prayer.

-We have established a Junior Worship Group and are working towards a more active involvement of students in the delivery of Worship in school.
+We have established a Junior Worship Team and are working towards a more active involvement of students in the delivery of Worship in school.

 We have a close working relationship with our two parish churches - St Peter and St Paul, Cranfield and St Mary's in Wootton.
 Rev Isaac Pain is the rector at the parish church of St Peter and St Paul's in Cranfield and we are looking forward to exploring further links and opportunities to worship in the church.
 Rev Peter Ackroyd from St Mary's in Wootton regularly leads worship in school.
-We also have close links with Bridgebuilder Trust (Milton Keynes) and Rachel Foster (Grace Church, Milton Keynes).
+We also have links with Bridgebuilder Trust (Milton Keynes).